abajwa-hw/search-demo/README.md

   - Apache Solr provides a REST-like interface for searching indexed data.
   - The search syntax follows the pattern of 'field:search query'.
 Those fields correspond to the schema defined in the Apache Solr Core.
   - Lucidworks provides a connector allowing users to index multi-structured document data such as PDF, Docx, VSD, and XLSX.
+  - The sample documents used this demo are the PDFs from docs.hortonworks.com but instructions have been provided to allow users to search their own.
   - Authors: Paul Codding, Joseph Niemiec, Piotr Pruski.
 Automation of setup via Ambari services and views: Ali Bajwa

 ##### Setup